StoDevX/AAO-React-Native/README.md

 - **Enhancements:** All ideas for improvement that are not being worked on should be [`closed` and labelled as `discussion`](https://github.com/StoDevX/AAO-React-Native/issues?utf8=%E2%9C%93&q=is%3Aclosed%20is%3Aissue%20label%3Astatus%2Fdiscussion)

 For full information, see [CONTRIBUTING.md](CONTRIBUTING.md).

+<sub>Google Play and the Google Play logo are trademarks of Google LLC.</sub>

+<sub>Apple, the Apple logo, iPhone, and iPad are trademarks of Apple Inc., registered in the U.S. and other countries.
+App Store is a service mark of Apple Inc., registered in the U.S. and other countries.</sub>